swift-project/docs/docs/documentation/flying/settings/xplane_driver.md

 In order to display the other aircraft on TCAS *swift* uses some technical tricks.
-Those can affect the stability and the performance of XPlane.
+Those can affect the stability and the performance of X-Plane.
-Changing requires restarting XPlane.
+Changing requires restarting X-Plane.

 ![](./../../../img/tcassettings.jpg){: style="width:50%"}